bresleveloper/WCF-WinForm-Chat-App/README.md

 ## Database Added

 If you want to try run the `ChatManager.sql` in your machine, and change `YOUR-LOCALHOST-NAME\admin` to your AD value (cmd => `whoami`)

+If you want to run on another Sql Server you'll have to change connection string values on 4 `.config`s, 2 at each `Debug` folder (or at 3 projects if you recompile it)